EtienneOz/WebfontGenerator/README.md

 # WebfontGenerator
-A bash script to generate a webfont kit, currently alpha version, for linux.
+A bash script to generate a webfont kit from otf, currently alpha version, for linux.

 # Dependencies
 Please apt-get those four dependencies: